 Tricolor - Black, White & Tan

 Red & White

 Lemon & White

 Lilac Tri - Blue, Tan & White (with chocolate overcoat)

 Beagles can also come in many different color patterns, included "saddle-back", "open marked", "high white", "hare pied", or "badger pied" - all of which are acceptable.
 The merle pattern can also occur on ANY coat color, but can be covered up (hidden) by the lemon or red coat colors.
 Merle is a "spotting" pattern that occurs on the saddle area of the Beagle.
 The merle pattern has now been documented to be in the Beagle breed for at least 30 years.

 The most common marking in Beagles, is "Ticked".
 This can be used to describe a Tricolor with Ticking, a Bluetick, or a Redtick Beagle.
 Occasionally you will even see a Blue Tri with Ticking.

 Professional Training Classes with a duration of at least 6 to 8 weeks are recommended for people who are new to the Beagle breed.

 Embark DNA and OFA health testing should be done prior to breeding.

-Pocket Beagles and Miniature Beagles are terms typically used by unreputable breeders to market their puppies to the public, please ask for health testing from these breeders to ensure that they are reputable.
+Pocket Beagles and Miniature Beagles are terms commonly used by less reputable breeders to market their puppies to the public, you should always ask for health testing from breeders to ensure that they are reputable.